Intergovernmental Cooperation in Parks and Recreation

 General Statements of Cooperation

-- An agreement for the joint use of facilities () between the Seattle School District No. 1 and Seattle Parks and Recreation, 2010-2015 - See preamble and vision statement
+- Agreement for the joint use of facilities between Seattle School District No. 1 and Seattle Parks and Recreation, 2010-2015 - See preamble and vision statement

-- Vancouver and Clark County Interlocal Parks Agreement () - 2008 agreement replaces the original 1997 agreement ().
+- Vancouver and Clark County Interlocal Parks Agreement, 03/2008.
 On Jan.
-1, 1997, the City and Clark County consolidated parks departments to form the Vancouver-Clark County Parks and Recreation Department.
+1, 1997, the Vancouver and Clark County consolidated parks departments to form the Vancouver-Clark County Parks and Recreation Department.
 The new unified agency is managed by the city.
 See Vancouver Parks and Recreation.

 Joint Acquisition and/or Development of Facilities